 INGL 3326.
-LITERATURE OF MINORITIES IN THE UNITED STATES.
+MINORITY LITERATURE OF THE UNITED STATES.
 Three credit hours.
 Three hours of lecture per week.
 Prerequisite: INGL 3202 or INGL 3104 or INGL 3212.

-English-language literature of minorities in the United States, with particular attention to African American, Asian American, Native American, and Latino works.
+English language minority literature of the United States, with particular attention to African American, Asian American, Native American, and Latino works.

 INGL 3345.
 TOPICS IN CINEMA.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisite: INGL 3102 or INGL 3104 or INGL 3202.
+Prerequisite: INGL 3104 or INGL 3202 or INGL 3212.

-Introduction to English language cinema in the context of linguistic and literary analysis: history, theory, selective genres, cinematic analysis and criticism, aesthetic response, and semiotics.
+Introduction to English language film in the context of linguistic and literary analysis.
+Aspects of film to be covered include history, theory, selected genres, cinematic analysis and criticism, aesthetic response, and semiotics.